seanohue/angular-coding-exercise/README.md

 Same as `npm run dev`, but hides verbose debugging information.

 ## Application Structure
 Our goal is to give you a working application out of the box without restricting you to a specific architecture.
-Howerver, there are some key design decisions to note:
+However, there are some key design decisions to note:

 * The Webpack development server will point to `~/app/index.html`.
 This is compiled on the fly - or to disk if you use the non-development build script.
 This is important because bundled files append a dynamic query string hash for cache busting.
 * The application entry point is in `~/app/index.js`, and contains all core vendor dependencies.
 Please reference that file for additional documentation.